Aramidea/topsetLogin/README.md

 ## Video with Audio
-The below link is a recorded video with an audio showing how the test runs.
+The below link redirects to a recorded video with audio showing how the test runs.
-Also, in the folder named videos, there is a video recording of the test run [https://monosnap.com/file/xFo6imrdaHTKvSUepbnXU5aOek3n1Z]
+Also, in the folder named videos, there is a video recording without audio showing the test run.
+[https://monosnap.com/file/xFo6imrdaHTKvSUepbnXU5aOek3n1Z]